 The real advantage to small ship cruising is the flexibility you have to explore anything exciting that comes up during your voyage.
 For the Kenai Peninsula and Prince William Sound journeys, you have the luxury of time to check out the many sights along the way.
 Go on a hike to a hidden waterfall, abandoned mining cabin, or to see spawning salmon.
 Stop and watch bears along the shore, or whales breeching at sea.
 Kayak in calm cove waters or beachcomb for rocks or driftwood.
 A Special Use U.S. Forest Service permit allows you to explore further in from the beach, stretching your legs to discover a higher vantage point looking out over the water.
 Your crew will bring you ashore to areas where you can see artifacts, or even locations rumored to be haunted.
 You’ll learn the history and stories behind each of these unique spots.
 Onboard, you can play games, read a book, assemble a puzzle, paint/draw, journal, or share stories over a glass of wine.
 The bottom line?
 You get to decide what activities you’d like to enjoy.
 Each day comes with new views that surprise, delight and inspire.

 On large cruise ships, guests often talk about the abundance and variety of food.
 On board the M/V Sea Star, tasty cuisine is abundant but not excessive – it’s the fuel for your adventures and you’ll never go hungry!
-Snacks, coffee, tea, and water are available throughout the day and lunch is usually lighter fare on the go.
-It could be a packed meal you can enjoy on a day hike or could be hot soup while watching a glacier!
-A hearty breakfast and plated gourmet dinner with salad, entrée and dessert are offered while at anchor.
+Snacks, coffee, tea, water and a selection of beverages are available throughout the day and lunch is usually lighter fare on the go.
+It could be a packed meal you can enjoy on a day hike or could be hot soup and freshly baked bread while watching a glacier!
+A hearty breakfast and plated gourmet dinner with appetizer, entrée and dessert are offered while at anchor.
 Fine wines and beer are served with dinner, and you can bring additional alcoholic options on board if desired.
 Before your journey begins, you can provide information on your dietary needs or allergies, which are all taken into account for meal planning.
-An emphasis on local options means you can expect fresh seafood, along with quality meats, vegetables, herbs and delicious pastries.
+An emphasis on local options means you can expect fresh seafood, along with quality meats, vegetables, herbs, gourmet coffee and delicious pastries.

 About M/V Sea Star

 Relax on the foredeck and enjoy a 240-degree view.
 A large cushioned settee seats up to 10, although if there’s a whale in sight, you’ll be at the rail watching for incredible displays.
-Inside, the dining salon and main salon are inviting spaces for hanging out over a meal or drink, sharing photos, and making plans for the next days’ adventure while enjoying views out the large windows.
+Inside, the dining salon and main salon are inviting spaces for hanging out over a meal or drink, enjoying a playlist seemingly matched to the environment, sharing photos, and making plans for the next days’ adventure while enjoying views out the large bay windows.

-Throughout the journey, the crew will shut off engines and generator when possible, so you can enjoy the quiet of your incredible surroundings, along with increased opportunities for wildlife sightings.
+Throughout the journey, the crew will shut off engines and generator when possible and always at night, so you can enjoy the quiet of your incredible surroundings, along with increased opportunities for wildlife sightings.

 There is no wi-fi, so relish the luxury of time away from the “real world” to enjoy the magical world offered by wild coastal Alaska.